 1) Withdrawing your super = Selling your investment

 Most of Australian Catholic Super’s investment options including LifetimeOne have an exposure to shares.
-Withdrawing your money in the coming weeks is likely to result in selling these shares at a low value and locking in any losses.
+Withdrawing your money in the coming weeks is likely to result in selling these shares at a lower value compared to pre COVID-19 and locking in any losses.
 You will also be left with less units of the option, which can put you at a disadvantage in any market recovery.

-If you must withdraw your money come mid-April and have some of your super allocated to defensive assets such as cash or bonds, typically drawing down on these asset classes will save you having to sell your shares in the current depressed market.
+If you must withdraw your money in the 2020/2021 financial year and have some of your super allocated to defensive assets such as cash or bonds, typically drawing down on these asset classes will save you having to sell your shares in a depressed market.

 2) The snowball effect of compounding